miyuki/benchmarking-proposal/proposal.md

 ```

 Suppose that `perform_computation` does not have any observable side effect.
 In
-this case, the compiler can perform constant-folding, i.e. compute the value
+this case, the compiler can perform constant-folding, i.e., compute the value
 of `answer` at compile time.
 It can also move computation before the first
 call to `now` or after the second one.